JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 The recorded Bluetooth trace shows that:

-* the timer is already active before any movement has commenced, although tests suggests that it can be left to zero until rowing commences for all apps.
+* the timer isn't active before any movement has commenced.
-* The timer is stopped as soon as the session is paused
+* The timer is stopped as soon as the session is paused.
+This suggests that this is based on 'moving time', and not 'absolute time'
-* at an interval change, this timer is reset to zero
+* At an interval rollover, this timer is reset to zero,
+* At a split rollover, the timer is **NOT** reset but continues.

 Thus, this is best mapped to metrics.interval.timeSpent.moving

 ### Distance

 Similar to Elapsed time, messages [0x0031 "General Status"](#0x0031-general-status), [0x0035 "Stroke Data"](#0x0035-stroke-data) and contain [0x0037 "Split Data"](#0x0037-split-data) the 24 bit element "Distance", with a 0.1 meter precission.
-We also see distance being fixed in a pause and reset upon crossing the interval boundary.
+We also see

+* distance being fixed in a pause
+* distance is reset upon crossing the interval boundary
+* distance continues when crossing a split boundary

 Thus, this is similar to metrics.interval.distance.fromStart.

 ### Interval numbering